-There are currently 3 investigators and one supervisor in the unit.
-At this time we are actively recruiting additional personnel to be added to the unit.
+There are currently four (4) full-time investigators and one full-time supervisor in the unit.
+There are 3 part time investigators.
+The department is continues recruiting additional personnel to be added to the unit, so we are always staff with certified investigators.